 Owned by Amaya.
 PokerStars continued offering their poker services to US citizens even after UIGEA.

 They were forced to withdraw poker games to Americans in the aftermath of Black Friday scandal, which happened in April of 2011.

 PokerStars paid a $731 million fine to the US government in order to continue serving the rest of the world.

 PokerStars remains the #1 online poker site by traffic in the world.

 They've managed to reestablish their presence in the USA by entering the regulated New Jersey poker market.

 Exited the US market in April 2011.

 Owned by Amaya.
-Like PokerStars, Full Tilt Poker remained active in the USA poker market until they were forced out.
+Like PokerStars, Full Tilt Poker remained active in the USA online poker market until they were forced out.

 Unlike PokerStars, Black Friday exposed Full Tilt Poker for its lack of player fund segregation and corrupt practices by its partners.